wolfman2000/bananatracker/README.md

 # Banana Tracker
-- An [EmoTracker](https://emotracker.net/) pack for the [Donkey Kong 64 randomizer](https://github.com/2dos/dk64-randomizer) but can also be used for vanilla Donkey Kong 64 as well.
+- A planned [PopTracker](https://github.com/black-sliver/PopTracker) pack for the [Donkey Kong 64 randomizer](https://github.com/2dos/dk64-randomizer) but can also be used for vanilla Donkey Kong 64 as well.
-- Current Version: **Version 1.2.4** (November 8 2022)
+- Current Version: **Version 0.0.1**
 <img src="https://raw.githubusercontent.com/jxjacob/bananatracker/master/bananatracker_example.PNG">

 # Features